Skip to content

 • Semgrep CE handles syntax matching and local taint tracking but stops at function boundaries.

-• Semgrep Code extends through inter-procedural analysis and field sensitivity but produces false positives on secure field variants and does not follow builder patterns or virtual dispatch.
+• Semgrep Code extends through inter-procedural analysis and deep field chains, but it cannot tell a sanitized field from a tainted one on the same object and does not follow builder patterns or virtual dispatch.

-• CodeQL covers most cases but its analysis limits surface at deep field chains and virtual calls.
+• CodeQL covers most cases but hits its limits at deep field chains and virtual calls.

 • OpenTaint tracks data through all five cases — including builder state, constructor chains, and interface dispatch — using the same pattern rules throughout.

 All five cases are runnable end-to-end in the java-spring-demo project.
-For a deeper look at what Spring-specific data flows OpenTaint can model — dependency injection, JPA persistence, and cross-endpoint tracking — see Taint Analysis for Spring: Data Flow Beyond the Call Graph.
+For a deeper look at what Spring-specific data flows OpenTaint can model — dependency injection, JPA persistence, and cross-endpoint tracking — see Taint Analysis for Spring: Security Beyond Syntax.

 To try OpenTaint on your own project, see the quick start guide.